Om Malik

-Om Prakash Malik (Hindi: ॐ प्रकाश मलिक; born September 29, 1966) is an Indian-American web and technology writer.
-He founded and wrote content for Gigaom, which he sold in 2015 after it faced financial difficulty.
-He authored the book Broadbandits: Inside the $750 Billion Telecom Heist and articles by Malik have been published by The Wall Street Journal, Brandweek, and Crain Communications.
-He is now a partner at True Ventures.
+Om Prakash Malik (ॐ प्रकाश मलिक; September 29, 1966 – June 24, 2026) was an Indian-American web and technology writer and journalist.
+He founded Gigaom, an early influential technology news website, that covered developments in startups and Silicon Valley and wrote articles published in venues such as The Wall Street Journal, The New Yorker, Fast Company, and Wired.
+He was a partner at True Ventures, a venture capital firm in Palo Alto, and continued blogging on his personal website, On my Om.

-Biography
+Life and career

 Early life and education

-Malik was born in and grew up in middle-class family in New Delhi.
-He graduated from St. Stephen's College, Delhi affiliated with Delhi University in 1986, with an honors degree in chemistry.
+Malik was born on September 29, 1966, and grew up in a middle-class family in New Delhi.
+His mother taught high-school Sanskrit and his father was an Indian Army officer.
+He graduated from St. Stephen's College, Delhi, affiliated with Delhi University, in 1986, with an honors degree in chemistry.